chipsec/chipsec/docs/sphinx/contribution/code-style-python.rst

     If at or near this limit, consider rewriting (eg simplifying) the line instead of breaking it into multiple lines.

-    Long lines can be an indication that too many things are happening at once and/or to difficult to read.
+    Long lines can be an indication that too many things are happening at once and/or difficult to read.

 #.
 Class Names